TTK4145-Students-2021/exercise-1-tobben1998/theory.md

  ### Why do we divide software (programs) into concurrently executing parts (like threads or processes)?
  (Or phrased differently: What problems do concurrency help in solving?) concurrency helps in doing more task.
-It allows the time that would be spent waint for another task.
+It allows the time that would be spent for waiting to be spent for other tasks.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)